 For all three of these certificates, there is a written exam and a flight test.
 Also remember that you can change your mind as you train.
 For example, Sport Pilot training time will count towards a Recreational or Private license.

 No one wants to pay too much for a product or service, and it’s certainly no different with learning to fly.
 Learning to fly involves some expense, but it’s important to examine this expense as an investment that will provide a lifetime of return.
 The extent and depth of the training you will receive for your money makes learning to fly one of the all-time great bargains compared to many other recreational or business pursuits.

 For your investment, you will acquire the basic skills needed to safely enjoy an extraordinary and unique activity for years to come—a pilot’s license never expires!
-Cost varies by flight school and license, but it is usually about the price of a family vacation for a week (around $10,000).
+Cost varies by flight school and license, but it is usually about the price of a family vacation for a week (anywhere from $6,000 to $12,000).
 And, you can pay as you go, so there’s no large payment due up front.